Streaming approximation resistance of every ordering CSP: Introduction

-\autoref{main_thm} parallels the classical result of \cite{GHM+11}, who prove that $\mocsp(\Pi)$ is approximation resistant with respect to \emph{polynomial-time} algorithms, for every $\Pi$, assuming the unique games conjecture.
-In our setting of streaming algorithms, the only problem that seems to have been previously explored in the literature was $\mas$, and even in this case a tight approximability result was not known.
+As far as we know, in the streaming setting, \ref{thm:main} is the first tight inapproximability result for $\mF$ for \emph{any} constraint family $\cF$ in $\Omega(n^\delta)$ space for any $\delta > 0$, and it yields tight approximability results for \emph{every} family in \emph{linear} space.

-In the case of $\mas$, Guruswami, Velingker, and Velusamy~\cite{GVV17} proved that for every $\epsilon > 0$, $\mas$ is not $(\frac78+\epsilon)$-approximable in $o(\sqrt n)$ space using a gadget reduction from the Boolean hidden matching problem \cite{GKK+08}.
-A stronger $o(\sqrt n)$-space, $3/4$-approximation hardness for $\mas$ is indicated in the work of Guruswami and Tao~\cite{GT19}, who prove streaming bounds for unique games, an ``non-ordering'' CSP problem, and suggest a reduction from unique games to $\mas$.
+\ref{thm:main} parallels the classical result of \textcite{GHM+11}, who prove that $\mPi$ is approximation resistant with respect to \emph{polynomial-time} algorithms, for every $\Pi$, assuming the unique games conjecture.\footnote{Without relying on the unique games conjecture, some weaker $\NP$-hardness results are known.
+For $\mbtwn$, since $\rho(\Pi_{\btwn}) = \frac13$, the trivial algorithm is a $\frac13$-approximation. \textcite{CS98} showed that $(\frac{47}{48}+\epsilon)$-approximating $\mathsf{Max}\btwn$ is $\NP$-hard, for every $\epsilon > 0$.
+The $\frac{47}{48}$ factor was improved to $\frac12$ by \textcite{AMW15}.
+For $\mas$, the trivial algorithm is a $\frac12$-approximation. \textcite{New00} showed that $(\frac{65}{66}+\epsilon)$-approximating $\mas$ is $\NP$-hard, for every $\epsilon > 0$. \textcite{AMW15} improved the $\frac{65}{66}$ to $\frac{14}{15}$, and \textcite{BK19} further improved the factor to $\frac23$.} In our setting of streaming algorithms, the only problem that seems to have been previously explored in the literature was $\mas$, and even in this case, a tight approximability result was not known.

-As far as we know, our result is the first tight approximability result for $\mocsp(\Pi)$ for \emph{any} non-constant $\Pi$ in $\Omega(n^\delta)$ space for any $\delta > 0$, and it yields tight approximability results for \emph{every} $\Pi$ in \emph{linear} space.
-We remark that this linear space bound is also optimal (up to logarithmic factors); similarly to the observation in~\cite{CGS+21} for non-ordering CSPs, $\mocsp(\Pi)$ values can be approximated arbitrarily well in $\tilde{O}(n)$ space by subsampling $O(n)$ constraints from the input instance and then solving the $\mocsp(\Pi)$ problem on this subinstance exactly.\footnote{This assumes a definition of streaming complexity which makes no restriction on time complexity.
-Of course, if we restrict to polynomial time, then assuming the unique games conjecture, no nontrivial approximation will be possible.}
+In the case of $\mas$, \textcite{GVV17} proved that for every $\epsilon > 0$, $\mas$ is not $(7/8+\epsilon)$-approximable in $o(\sqrt n)$ space using a gadget reduction from the Boolean hidden matching problem \cite{GKK+08}. \textcite{GT19} indicated that $3/4$-approximating $\mas$ is hard in $o(\sqrt n)$ space.
+Their proof first establishes $o(\sqrt n)$-space approximation resistance for a (non-ordering) CSP called $\mug$ and then reduces from $\mug$ to $\mas$, though this reduction is not fully analyzed.